Last Updated on October 7, 2021 by Anne-Marie

-You'll love this making Grilled Soy-Lemon Flank Steak with Arugula recipe no matter what time of year it is.
+You'll love grilling up this keto-friendly Grilled Soy-Lemon Flank Steak with Arugula recipe.

 I find I'm always grilling even in the dead of winter.
 I just can’t wait until it’s warmer to treat myself to a tasty steak that’s marinated and grilled just right.